scipion-em/docs/release-3.0.0/_sources/docs/developer/generating-binaries.rst.txt

 Now, two file are in the home directory ``scipion_<version>_<date>_source.tgz`` and ``scipion_<version>_<date>_linux-64.tgz``.
-The first is the source package of the software, whereas the second is the precompilated binaries package.
+The first is the source package of the software, whereas the second is the precompiled binaries package.